 Bleeding canker is a disease that affects horse chestnut trees (Aesculus hippocastanum).
-It was first reported in Britain in the 1970s, although it was recognised in the USA much earlier in the 1930s.
-Pre-2000, symptoms of the disease were associated with two Phytophthora pathogens.
+The symptom of bleeding canker was first reported in Britain in the 1970s, although recognised in the USA much earlier in the 1930s.
+Pre-2000, symptoms of bleeding canker on horse chestnut were associated with two Phytophthora pathogens.

 Today, the incidence of the disease within the UK has increased dramatically.
-In 2000 only four cases were reported but this rose to more than 110 reports in 2006 and survey results show that in 2007 around half the horse chestnut trees in Britain showed some degree of symptoms.
-The causal agent is now most often due to a bacterial pathogen, Pseudomonas syringae pv aesculi, and only very occasionally caused by Phytophthora.
+In 2000 only four cases were reported but this rose to more than 110 reports in 2006.
+A systematic survey in 2007 across England, Scotland and Wales revealed around half the horse chestnut trees in Britain showed some symptoms of bleeding canker.
+However, the cause is now most often due to a bacterial pathogen, Pseudomonas syringae pv aesculi, and only very occasionally caused by Phytophthora.

-This resource will help you to identify bleeding canker disease and select a suitable management strategy.
+This resource will help you to identify bleeding canker disease, understand some of the disease biology and select a suitable management strategy.

 Details of the disease